TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 You can find out more about Aware Super’s Retirement Bonus here.

-After you become and Aware Super member, if you wish to rollover any super balances into your new Aware Super account, you must do so after 11 May 2026 using Aware Super’s USI & ABN details:
+If you wish to rollover any super balances into your new Aware Super account, you must do so using Aware Super’s USI & ABN details:

 - Aware Super’s USI: 53 226 460 365 001